dangaffa/SpaceAppendix/README.md

 **EDS**: Earth Departure Stage, upper stage designed for the Ares V launch vehicle, also used on early SLS concepts

+**ESAS**: [Exploartion Systems Architecture Study]{https://web.archive.org/web/20080708225321/http://www.nasa.gov/pdf/140649main_ESAS_full.pdf}, paper outlining the architecture for what would later be called the Constellation program

 **EUS**: Exploration Upper Stage, (former) evolved upper stage for the SLS

 **HLS**: Human Landing System, the first Artemis-era lunar lander, often referring to just the Starship derived Starship HLS

 **ICPS**: Interim Cryogenic Propulsion Stage, upper stage for SLS designed for 3 flights, derived from the DIV upper stage

+**ISS**: International Space Station, space station built in colaboration with 15 separate countries, continually occupied since 2000

 **LM**: Lunar Module, lunar lander for the Apollo program

+**LSAM**: Lunar Surface Access Module, ESAS' name for what would eventually be called the Altair lunar lander.
+Also used by For All Mankind for it's (unrelated) lunar lander

+**MTV**: Mars Transfer Vehicle, spacecraft designed to send crew or cargo to Mars and back

+**RSRB**: Reusable Solid Rocket Booster, other name for the Space Shuttle's Solid Rocket Boosters

 **SLD**: Sustainable Lunar Development, name for the porgram making the second generation lunar landers for Artemis, applicable to the BMM2 and evolutions of Starship HLS